Charles C. Johnson: University of Virginia rape article

-Banning from Twitter
+Banning from Twitter / X

 On May 24, 2015, Johnson sent a tweet asking his followers for donations to help him "take out" Black Lives Matter activist DeRay Mckesson.
 McKesson shared the tweet and took the tweet as a threat.
 Johnson was permanently banned from Twitter after several users reported him for harassment.
 In 2018, Johnson sued Twitter for banning him on the grounds that Twitter violated his First Amendment right to free speech.
 The California Superior Court in Fresno struck down Johnson's lawsuit on June 6.
-In 2022, Johnson reportedly received assurance from Elon Musk associate Jared Birchall that he may be unbanned following the purchase of Twitter by Musk.
+In a December 31st, 2024 post on his Substack, Johnson wrote a post explaining how he felt about being banned by Twitter (now known as X) for a third time.
+The alleged reason was for making a post related to Elon Musk’s family mining business.

+Jeff Giesea

+In 2014, Johnson met over Twitter with Jeff Giesea, Peter Thiel's former employee, who founded MAGA-X3 with Mike Cernovich who was involved in promoting the Pizzagate hoax.
+“When I met Chuck I wondered why we weren't weaponizing people like him,” Giesea recounted.
+“He led me on this intellectual journey."

+In 2017, Giesea wrote an article inspired by his association with Johnson titled “It's Time to Embrace Memetic Warfare,” for the Defence Strategic Communications, an official journal of NATO's Stratcom.
+In the article, Giesea recommended the adoption of memetic warfare to combat ISIS.
+“The best way to counter ISIS is to unleash an army of trolls on them,” Giesea recalls Johnson joking.
+“I could totally mess with their recruiting and propaganda.”
+That conversation led Giesea to conclude: “Warfare through trolling and memes is a necessary, inexpensive, and easy way to help destroy the appeal and morale of our common enemies...
+Trolling, it might be said, is the social media equivalent of guerrilla warfare, and memes are its currency of propaganda.”

+Johnson broke with Jeff Giesea over Giesea's involvement with the January 6th United States Capitol attack.

 Katie Walsh

-In February 2017, Johnson's website GotNews.com claimed that White House Deputy Chief of Staff Katie Walsh was "the source behind a bunch of leaks" in the White House without offering any concrete evidence.
+In February 2017, Johnson's website GotNews.com claimed that White House Deputy Chief of Staff Katie Walsh was "the source behind a bunch of leaks" in the White House without offering any evidence.

 Charlottesville Rally

-In August 2017, Johnson's website GotNews was one of several right-wing websites that falsely accused a Michigan man of being responsible for the car attack on August 12, 2017, that killed and injured anti-racist protesters in Charlottesville, Virginia.
+In August 2017, Johnson's website GotNews was one of several right-wing websites that falsely accused a Michigan man of being responsible for the car attack on August 12, 2017 that killed one anti-racist protestor and injured others in Charlottesville, Virginia.
 The Michigan man was subsequently harassed, and was advised by police to flee his home following a slew of death threats.
 Together with his father, the Michigan man filed a defamation lawsuit against 22 corporate and individual defendants, including Johnson.
 On June 1, 2018, Johnson and GotNews agreed to pay a total of $29,900 to settle the lawsuit.